busterjs/ramp-resources/examples/webserver/README.md

-*buster-resources* backed web server
+*ramp-resources* backed web server
 ------------------------------------

-This examples shows how you can use buster-resources to build a simple web server that serves files, inlined resources and other things.
+This examples shows how you can use ramp-resources to build a simple web server that serves files, inlined resources and other things.

 To run the sample app, first start the server: